 Advantages:

-For some people, the firm outer rim of the patch can cause pain and discomfort following surgery
+For some people, the firm outer rim of the patch can cause pain and discomfort following surgery The patch can move thereby causing a recurrence Three-dimensional Mesh Repair

 The newest technique on the hernia repair scene combines many of the advantages of earlier tension-free repair techniques.
 A new device (the PROLENE Hernia System, manufactured by Ethicon Inc., a Johnson & Johnson company) is revolutionizing the repair of inguinal hernias.
-It consists of three attached components:
+It consists of three attached components: an underlay patch that provides an effective posterior repair on the inside of the abdominal wall a connector similar to a plug an "onlay" patch that lays flat over the abdominal wall Advantages:

 Disadvantages: